jostylr/vim/thoughts.markdown

 * Searching for visually selected text [using `*`: ](http://vim.wikia.com/wiki/Search_for_visually_selected_text)
 * [Status Line](http://stackoverflow.com/questions/5375240/a-more-useful-statusline-in-vim) and  %{fugitive#statusline()} from fugitive
 * :set linebreak will wrap text in between words, then :set showbreak=>\ with a space after the slash will do a nice indent view.
+* set dir=~/.vim/swp to keep the swap files from polluting directories.
+* set ww=<,>,[,]  to enable wrapping around when using cursor keys. do not use that with h and l because of the d3h kind of command which would then delete more than intended.
+I think.

 ## MacVim

 I really wanted the Cmd-S save functionality.
 So after pulling my hair out trying to get it to work in iterm2, I installed MacVim.